 Tourmaline is one of our favorite gemstones and we always have at least 500 or 1000 pieces in our inventory.
 One reason is that tourmaline is in many ways the quintessential colored gemstone.
 It combines good hardness (7 to 7.5 on the Mohs scale) with excellent durability (it has no cleavage).
-It occurs in an astonishing array of colors, including bi-color and tri-color crystals such as the distinctive watermelon variety, that are instantly recognizable as tourmaline.
+It occurs in an astonishing array of colors, including bi-color and tri-color crystals, such as the distinctive watermelon variety, that are instantly recognizable as tourmaline.
 The best tourmaline has excellent clarity and a vitreous luster that makes it the equal of any of the precious stones.
-And because of its tremendous color variation and pleochroism, nearly every piece of tourmaline is quite unique.
+Also, because of its tremendous color variation and pleochroism, nearly every piece of tourmaline is quite unique.

 The electric blue-green Paraiba tourmaline was first discovered in the Brazilian state of Paraiba in 1989.
 Colored by copper and manganese, this new tourmaline caused a sensation in the market.
 The market demand was so great and the supply so limited that the original Brazilian mine has been completely worked out.

-However, in 2001 some similar copper-bearing blue-green tourmaline was discovered in Nigeria, though the color saturation was not quite as good as the Brazilian material.
-Then in 2005 a third find was made, this time in Mozambique.
-The Mozambique material is found in a range of colors, from green to blue-green to violet.
+However, in 2001 some similar copper-bearing, blue-green tourmaline was discovered in Nigeria, though the color saturation was not quite as good as the Brazilian material.
+Then in 2005, a third find was made, this time in Mozambique.
+The Mozambican material is found in a range of colors, from green and blue-green to violet.